Police kill a man at his home while responding to a fake call

 Very simple to pull off

-Swatting dates back to at least the early 2000s, and the FBI first warned the public about it in 2008.
+Swatting dates to at least the early 2000s, and the FBI first warned the public about it in 2008.

 Celebrities are often targets of the prank.
-In 2013 a 12-year-old Southern California boy admitted to making swatting calls to the homes of Ashton Kutcher and Justin Bieber.
-But average citizens have been victims too.
+In 2013 a 12-year-old Southern California boy admitted to making swatting calls to the homes of actor Ashton Kutcher and singer Justin Bieber.
+But non-celebrities have been victims, too.

 The dangerous scams are usually carried out in one of two ways, and both are incredibly simple.